-At S + H, we hate to admit that anything is impossible and we hate to say no any reasonable customer request.
-In the matter of building schedules, however, sometimes a 12 month project simply can’t be compressed into 8 months.
+At S + H, we hate to admit that anything is impossible and we hate to say no to any reasonable customer request.
+In the matter of building schedules, however, sometimes a twelve month project simply can’t be compressed into eight months.

 Except when it can.
 Two elements, trust and experience, enabled us to meet such a schedule for an international client from Iceland.